-People who enter the site may contact contaminants in the soil by walking on it, digging or otherwise disturbing the soil.
-Contaminated groundwater at the site is not used for drinking or other purposes and the site is served by a public water supply that obtains water from a different source not affected by this contamination.
-Volatile organic compounds in the subsurface may move into soil vapor (air spaces within the soil), which in turn may move into buildings and affect the indoor air quality.
-This process, which is similar to the movement of radon gas from the subsurface into the indoor air of buildings is referred to as soil vapor intrusion.
-Because the site is currently vacant, soil vapor intrusion does not represent a current concern.
-Environmental sampling indicates that the potential exists for the inhalation of site contaminants due to soil vapor intrusion for future onsite buildings, however soil vapor intrusion in offsite structures is not a concern.
+Persons who enter the site could contact contaminants in the soil by walking on the site, digging or otherwise disturbing the soil.
+People are not drinking the contaminated groundwater because the area is served by a public water supply that is not affected by this contamination.
+Volatile organic compounds in soil vapor (air spaces within soil) may move into buildings and affect indoor air quality.
+The process, which is similar to the movement of radon gas from the subsurface into the indoor air of buildings, is referred to as soil vapor intrusion.
+Currently, there is no on-site building.
+However, the potential exists for the inhalation of site contaminants via the soil vapor intrusion pathway for any future on-site development, as well as for offsite buildings.